kiah2008/kiah2008/VS_for_android_ndk.md

 Using Visual Studio Code as an Android C++ editor

-Personally I find Android Studio Clion based C++ editing somewhat irritating as it does not seem to integrate with even slightly complex CMakeLists.txt configurations properly leading to correctly specified include files being flagged as missing.
-This normally results in particularly annoying popup error windows which don’t go away and get in the way when you are editing.

 Visual Studio Code combined with the default C++ plugin and the CMake plugin is much more configurable (see also).
-The following steps allow use of VS Code as an editor for Android C++ NDK files (I still do the build using Android Studio, ie VSCode is running in another desktop workspace, although you could probably configure VSCode to compile the library files too).
-In the following the NDK is assumed to reside at the default location for Linux eg /opt/android-sdk/ndk-bundle/, and VSCode is assumed to be started in the NDK source directory (eg the gradle default is {Project-Dir}/{module}/src/main/cpp, although personally I prefer changing it in the module build.gradle file using sourceSets).
+The following steps allow usingof VS Code as an editor for Android C++ NDK files (I still do the build using Android Studio, ie VSCode is running in another desktop workspace, although you could probably configure VSCode to compile the library files too).

+# Pre-requires

+- install cmake

+- install ninja

+- install ndk

+- install vs code

+# configure for cmake toolkits

+make sure you had install softwares required, especially for ninja when using windows.

-Open the command palette and select ‘Edit user local cmake kits’, then add below: take for example.
+Open the command palette and select ‘Edit user local cmake kits’, then add below:

-Users\name\AppData\Local\CMakeTools\cmake-tools-kits.json
+## windows:

+***\path\to\Users\AppData\Local\CMakeTools\cmake-tools-kits.json***

 ```
   {